Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 AMD Ryzen 7 9800X3D

-Concrete numbers: in Cyberpunk 2077 at 1080p Ultra, the 9800X3D averages 178 FPS vs 151 FPS for the Ryzen 7 9700X — 18% more frames from CPU cache alone, with an identical GPU.
+Concrete numbers: in Cyberpunk 2077 at 1080p Ultra, the 9800X3D averages 178 FPS vs 151 FPS for the Ryzen 7 9700X — 18% more frames from CPU cache alone with an identical GPU.
 In Baldur’s Gate 3 and The Last of Us Part I, the gap widens to 20–30% in CPU-heavy scenes.

 If you’re on AM4, do the math carefully.
-Adding a 9800X3D to AM4 isn’t possible — it’s AM5 only.
-Your upgrade cost would be CPU ($449) + new AM5 motherboard ($150–$250) + DDR5 32GB ($335) = $934–$1,034 for the platform jump.
-At that point, a new build starts to pencil out.
+The 9800X3D is AM5 only.
+CPU ($449) + a new AM5 board + DDR5 32GB ($430) makes for a costly platform migration — at that point, a new build starts to pencil out.

 Corsair Vengeance DDR5 32GB (2x16GB) 6000MHz CL36